There are two key reasons you want to create an ebook landing page:

-There are two specific cases where you’d need a long landing for your ebook:
+There are three specific cases where you’d need a long landing for your ebook:

 Advertising legend, David Ogilvy, put it this way: “Long copy sells more than short copy, particularly when you are asking the reader to spend a lot of money.“

 - When you’re looking to make your landing page visible in search results (more on this in the bonus section below)

 In these three cases, you’re better off with longer copy.

 Next, you need to properly use colors on your landing pages.